nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

     // Send the data to the API
     const response = await fetch("http://localhost:8088/submissions", postOptions)

-    // Dispatch a custom event
-    const customEvent = new CustomEvent("submissionCreated")
-    document.dispatchEvent(customEvent)
 }
 ```

-We've added two important pieces:

-1. The `fetch()` call that:
+This fetch call takes two arguments:
-   - Takes the URL for our submissions endpoint
+  - The URL for our submissions endpoint
-   - Includes our postOptions object
-   - Uses `await` since fetch returns a Promise

-2. A custom event that:
-   - Creates a new event of type "submissionCreated"
-   - Dispatches it to the document so other components can listen for it

-The custom event will be used later to trigger a refresh of our submission list when a new submission is created.
+  - The postOptions object which defines the **method** (POST), the type of data we're sending (application/json), and the data itself (our submission object converted to a JSON string).

 ### The Complete Transient State Module